 Nevertheless, low histamine diets can and do work, so if keeping intake of those nasty “biogenic amines” is on your radar, your efforts are not in vain my friend.
 1

 A very important forewarning – your low histamine diet isn’t working, and isn’t going to work, if you associate food with stress.

 All food has histamine.

 Relax, do your best, avoid the major histamine triggers (red wine, aged cheese, aged and processed meat, ripe avocado, olives that have been sitting out), but find something to eat and enjoy it.

 Low histamine diets don’t work over the long term because they are way too restrictive and can result in malnutrition.

 The histamine bucket

 If you’re reading this post, you’ve probably been introduced to the concept of the “histamine bucket,” the idea that we only have so much histamine we can clear from our systems, and when the histamine spigot goes into fire hose mode symptoms pop up as histamine begins to pool.

 One of the factors that contributes to filling the histamine bucket is allergy.
 That’s right, the air we breathe impacts our immune system and how it subsequently reacts to food.
 Mold illness is another one.
-Foundational triggers like mold and allergy can set the table for histamine intolerance by putting the immune system on a state of high alert.
+Foundational triggers like mold, gut issues, and allergy can set the table for histamine intolerance by putting the immune system on a state of high alert.

 If you’re interested in the primary factors that give rise to histamine intolerance, check out this post.

 However, if you’ve already determined histamine could be an issue for you and are Googling everywhere for whether a given food is “high histamine,” here is your permission to stop..